 Sheila Blackford, Librarian and Managing Editor of American President

 Sheila Blackford is the Scripps librarian and managing editor of American President.
 She joined the Miller Center in November, 2006.
 Previously she was the American history editor for the Microsoft Encarta Reference Library.
-She holds a B.A. degree in history from the University of Virginia and an M.S. in information sciences from the University of Tennessee, Knoxville.
+She holds a BA degree in history from the University of Virginia and an MS degree in information sciences from the University of Tennessee, Knoxville.